datajoint-catalog/djcat-ssc1/README.md

 # djcat-ssc1
 The SSC1 pipeline in DataJoint
+The data and description is found in http://crcns.org/NWB/data-sets/ssc/ssc-1